 City of Mason Municipal Aquatic Center in Mason, OH

-Summary: Can a single building enclosure system save time and money on multiple building projects?
-ArmorWall can!
-In the fall of 2019, the City of Mason began demolition of an outdoor pool in order to make way for the construction of a new state-of-the-art aquatic center with both indoor and outdoor amenities, and an addition to follow, that would serve as a premier amenity for City of Mason residents.
+Summary: In the fall of 2019, the City of Mason began demolition of an outdoor pool in order to make way for the construction of a new state-of-the-art aquatic center with both indoor and outdoor amenities, and an addition to follow, that would serve as a premier amenity for City of Mason residents.
 The new center features a heated leisure pool, an enclosed 50-meter pool, a community room, a catering area and covered entrance that welcomes guests.
 Like other projects where our products are used, ArmorWall wasn’t specified in the original design.
 For this project, a traditional building enclosure system had been planned, but, a cost-benefit analysis performed once construction began revealed that a less expensive system was needed.
-When assessing ArmorWall, the project team determined that the slightly higher up-front costs of the ArmorWall product would yield $11,000 in total project savings through a faster installation time and less labor on the job, and an overall increase of 6 – 9% energy efficiency!
+This is where ArmorWall Vapor Permeable (VP) Structural Insulated Sheathing™ came in.
+When assessing ArmorWall, the project team determined that the slightly higher up-front costs of the ArmorWall product would yield $11,000 in total project savings through a faster installation time and less labor on the job, and an overall increase of 6 – 9% energy efficiency.

 Need: A building enclosure system that could meet continuous insulation requirements while offering a certified fire rating that would allow for a building expansion to be added on at a future time.